lukepearce/lukepearce.co.uk/_content/3-writing/2-notes/2012-11-15-dissertation-notes.md

 > You get a lot of stuff you know won't commission in a million years.
 Printed material has to be pretty special for you to want to keep it.
 It only has value if it's lovely.
 <citeMark Reddy, Head or Art, Bartle Bogle Hegarty</cite>

-#### Working and unfinished titles
+### Working and unfinished titles
-Information Overload: the role of the designer in the digital age
+- Information Overload: the role of the designer in the digital age

-designing content for the digital era. a look towards a...
+- Designing content for the digital era.
+A look towards a...

-This dissertation will examine the evolution of information and content...
+- This dissertation will examine the evolution of information and content...

-#### Terms
+### Terms
 - mainstream publishers
 - niche publications
 - individuals